 [Section 1 amended by No. 126 of 1987 s.
 11.]

 [2.
-Repealed by No. 8 of 1924 s.
+Deleted by No. 8 of 1924 s.
 8.]

 3. Authorised land officer may enter allotments etc.

 And be it enacted that it shall be lawful for an authorised land officer or any person or persons assisting him from time to time, to enter upon any allotment for the purposes of this Act, and to erect such post or posts or construct such other mark or marks, as may be deemed necessary, and for that purpose to dig holes or to remove such parts of fences, walls or other erections as may be in the way, and any person who shall wilfully obstruct or hinder him or them in the execution of such duty shall forfeit and pay a sum not exceeding $20.